Eta Carinae: Ultraviolet

-The ultraviolet spectrum of the Eta Carinae system shows many emission lines of ionised metals such as FeII and CrII, as well as Lymanα (Lyα) and a continuum from a hot central source.
+The ultraviolet spectrum of the η Carinae system shows many emission lines of ionised metals such as FeII and CrII, as well as Lymanα (Lyα) and a continuum from a hot central source.
 The ionisation levels and continuum require the existence of a source with a temperature at least 37,000 K.

 Certain FeII UV lines are unusually strong.
 These originate in the Weigelt Blobs and are caused by a low-gain lasing effect.
 Ionised hydrogen between a blob and the central star generates intense Lyα emission which penetrates the blob.
 The blob contains atomic hydrogen with a small admixture of other elements, including iron photo-ionised by radiation from the central stars.
 An accidental resonance (where emission coincidentally has a suitable energy to pump the excited state) allows the Lyα emission to pump the Fe+ ions to certain pseudo-metastable states, creating a population inversion that allows the stimulated emission to take place.
-This effect is similar to the maser emission from dense pockets surrounding many cool supergiant stars, but the latter effect is much weaker at optical and UV wavelengths and Eta Carinae is the only clear instance detected of an ultraviolet astrophysical laser.
+This effect is similar to the maser emission from dense pockets surrounding many cool supergiant stars, but the latter effect is much weaker at optical and UV wavelengths and η Carinae is the only clear instance detected of an ultraviolet astrophysical laser.
 A similar effect from pumping of metastable OI states by Lyβ emission has also been confirmed as an astrophysical UV laser.

 Infrared

-Infrared observations of Eta Carinae have become increasingly important.
+Infrared observations of η Carinae have become increasingly important.
 The vast majority of the electromagnetic radiation from the central stars is absorbed by surrounding dust, then emitted as mid- and far infrared appropriate to the temperature of the dust.
-This allows almost the entire energy output of the system to be observed at wavelengths that are not strongly affected by interstellar extinction, leading to estimates of the luminosity that are more accurate than for other extremely luminous stars.
-Eta Carinae is the brightest source in the night sky at mid-infrared wavelengths.
+This allows almost the entire energy output of the system to be observed at wavelengths that are not strongly affected by interstellar extinction, leading to estimates of the luminosity that are more accurate than for other extremely luminous stars. η Carinae is the brightest source in the night sky at mid-infrared wavelengths.